 Difficulty: Moderate

-Fees and Reservations: Reservations are required and cost $6/night/tent pad.
-Camping fees are $5/person/night.
+Fees and Reservations: Reservations and fees are required for camping.

-More Info: Find details on this hike in my Joffre Lakes hiking guide and my book, Backpacking in Southwestern British Columbia.
-For info on reservations, see Joffre Lakes Provincial Park.
+- Find details on this hike in my Joffre Lakes hiking guide and my book, Backpacking in Southwestern British Columbia.

 Sunshine Coast Trail